 Spices.
 You should also go down the cooking aisle and pick up some spices to spice up your life!
 Pick any you may like, or want to try.

 Oils.
 Olive and canola oil are the most preferable oils in terms of your health.
 For those who are oil-free, vegetable broth (in the soup aisle) can also be great to cook with!

 After your healthy grocery shopping, the magic happens.
-Google will be your best friend for finding recipes to use all your new items for!
+Find recipes to use all your new items!
 Eat, enjoy, and thrive!

 Any fruits you may like: Canned, frozen, or fresh